E-Commerce for Swiss associations: How do payments, shops, and digital membership fees work?

 Does a Swiss association need a permit for an online shop?

-No, for the pure sale of merchandise or fan articles, an association does not need any special authorisation.
-However, the same obligations apply as for any online shop: legal notice, privacy policy in accordance with the FADP, and – when selling to EU customers – GDPR compliance.
+No, a club does not need a special permit to sell merchandise or fan articles.
+However, the same obligations apply as for any online shop: legal notice, privacy policy in accordance with the DPA and – in the case of sales to EU customers – GDPR compliance.

 View detailed response